vidister/gimp-web/content/about/meta/to-do/index.md

 <small>1: These are only used on the front page currently (in the header).</small>

+<small>2015-08-14T13:11:17-05:00</small>
+drc has reported some issues with hinting the navigation bar font (Lato) at its current size.
+I cannot reproduce his results exactly.
+Looking into either increasing the weight of that font to 400 (from 300), or to swap it for a different typeface.
+Possibly Roboto, Ostrich Sans (GNU Image Manipulation Program)?

 ## Combine and minimize assets

 Probably run a grunt task (or whatever the equivalent is in Python) to combine and minimize assets like CSS and JS.